Your ALS Guide

 What causes ALS?

-Up to 10% of all cases of ALS are familial, which means that a genetic mutation is the cause.
-The other 90% or more of cases are considered sporadic, which means there is no known genetic cause.
+When a person has no family history of ALS, frontotemporal dementia (FTD), or related conditions, a genetic cause can be found about 10% of the time.
+The other 90% of ALS cases are considered sporadic, which means there is no known genetic cause.

 Sporadic ALS